The Best Wireless Microphone System Guide - Handheld

 While this isn't part of our official recommended list above, it's a reasonable option for those on a tight budget.

-The TONOR TW-620 is a compact, 1 mic wireless system that features 200ft of operation (within line of sight) and a maximum of 8 hours of operation on 2 AA batteries.
+The TONOR TW-620 is a compact, 1 mic wireless system with 200ft of operation (within line of sight) and a maximum of 8 hours of operation on 2 AA batteries.

 - Mic frequency response: 20Hz to 20kHz